Rohit734/Sales-Analysis-Project-with-excel/README.md

 - **Highest Sales Channel:** Amazon (35%)
 - **Combined Contribution of Amazon, Flipkart, and Myntra:** 80%

-## Visualizations

-- Refer to the attached visualizations for a graphical representation of the key findings.

 ## Recommendations

 Based on the analysis, the following recommendations are proposed for improving sales in 2023: